 Reach out to a dedicated treatment provider and learn how you can create the life you want.

-Alcohol-related liver disease can be divided into three categories that typically progress sequentially: fatty liver, alcoholic hepatitis, and alcoholic cirrhosis.
+Alcohol-related liver disease can be divided stages that typically progress sequentially: fatty liver, alcoholic hepatitis, and alcoholic cirrhosis.

 Fatty Liver (Steatosis)